copper-leaf/kudzu/README.md

 Regardless, I aim for this library to have a very strikt (heh) and clean separation between parsing the input into an AST, and the manipulation and/or evaluation of the AST, which will be implemented using a visitor pattern.
-You'll first build your grammar using the parsing primitives provided by Monadik, which will produce an immutable grammar that will recognize your language.
+You'll first build your grammar using the parsing primitives provided by Kudzu, which will produce an immutable grammar that will recognize your language.
 This grammar will parse an input string into an AST.
 You can then attach visitors to that AST, which will react to the nodes in the AST as you walk the tree.